The risks of spending money before or after Chapter 7 bankruptcy

-Filing for Chapter 7 bankruptcy bars debt collectors from contacting you or garnishing your wages, and once your case is resolved, many of your unsecured debts, such as personal loans and credit cards, can be cleared under a court order.
-But suspicious or frivolous spending before and even after you file for bankruptcy could jeopardize your case and leave you struggling to stay on top of your debt payments and day-to-day living expenses.
+Filing for chapter 7 bankruptcy bars debt collectors from contacting you or garnishing your wages, and once your case is resolved, many of your unsecured debts, such as personal loans and credit cards, can be cleared under a court order.
+It can be a relief and helpful tool if you cannot stay on top of your current finances.

 You must disclose any property transfers you’ve made in your bankruptcy filing.
 Failing to do so could be considered hiding assets, which could lead to being charged with bankruptcy fraud, not being able to discharge your debt and having the bankruptcy trustee attempt to recover the property you transferred.